Laniakea Supercluster: Characteristics

-The most massive galaxy clusters of the Laniakea are Virgo, Hydra, Centaurus, Abell 3565, Abell 3574, Abell 3521, Fornax, Eridanus, and Norma.
+The most massive galaxy clusters of the Laniakea are Virgo, Hydra, Centaurus, Abell 3565, Abell 3656, Abell 2870, Abell 3581, Abell 3574, Abell 3521, Fornax, Eridanus, Ophiuchus, and Norma.
 The entire supercluster cocoon consists of approximately 300 to 500 known galaxy clusters and groups.
 The real number may be much larger because some of these are traversing the Zone of Avoidance, an area of the sky that is partially obscured by gas and dust from the Milky Way galaxy, making them essentially undetectable.

 Superclusters are some of the universe's largest structures and have boundaries that are difficult to define, especially from the inside.
 Within a given supercluster, most galaxy motions will be directed inward, toward the center of mass.
 This gravitational focal point, in the case of Laniakea, is called the Great Attractor, and influences the motions of the Local Group of galaxies, where the Milky Way galaxy resides, and all others throughout the supercluster.
 The same study that confirmed the Laniakea proposed to define a supercluster as basins of attraction, rather than high-density regions such as the Virgo Supercluster.
 Unlike its constituent then-known superclusters, which would collapse in the far future, Laniakea is, however, not gravitationally bound and is projected to be torn apart by dark energy.
 Follow-up studies favored the traditional definition of superclusters as high-density regions, with referred to basins of attraction such as Laniakea as "supercluster cocoons" ("cocoons") or "watershed superclusters" ("watersheds").
-Because there is no community consensus on an agreed defintion of the term supercluster, other studies avoid calling any structure a supercluster, including Laniakea and Shapley, which were referred as simply basins of attraction.
+Because there is no community consensus on an agreed definition of the term supercluster, other studies avoid calling any structure a supercluster, including Laniakea and Shapley, which were referred as simply basins of attraction.